Parakramabahu I: War with Bagan

 Whatever the reason, Parākramabāhu was incensed.
 After preparing a navy at Pallavavanka, he dispatched to Bagan a formidable naval force.
-The size of the army is not known, but it is recorded as containing a year's supply of grains, specially modified arrows, and Sri Lanka's fearsome war elephants.
-Despite setbacks en route, including the sinking of one ship and the loss of a few others, the army arrived at the city of Kusumiya (modern Pathein) on the banks of the Bago river, and captured it.
+The size of the army is not known, but it is recorded as containing a year's supply of grains, specially modified arrows, and war elephants.
+The army arrived at a city near the Bago River and captured it.
 Thereafter, the armies are said to have captured several other cities, including Arimaddhanapura, assassinated Narathu, and restored relations between the two countries to normal.

-The account of the campaign in Bagan is possibly exaggerated, particularly as Burmese chronicles do not contain any information on a massive invasion from Lanka.
-Nevertheless there is evidence to indicate that there was some form of campaign undertaken, and that it was a successful one.
-The story of a Sri Lankan invasion that dethroned Narathu is known in Myanmar.
+The account of the campaign in Bagan is possibly exaggerated, particularly as Burmese chronicles do not mention any massive invasion.
+However, they do note that Narathu was assassinated, potentially by Sri Lankans.
 Furthermore, a contemporary inscription at Devanagala mentions the awarding of land to the general Kitti Nagaragiri for his leadership in a campaign to 'Ramanna', naming the king of Bagan as 'Bhuvanaditta', a possible Sinhalization of 'Narathu'.

-George Coedes states Parakramabahu I launched the retaliatory raid in 1180 (even after the Pandyan war), after Narapatisithu (son of Narathu) imprisoned Sinhalese envoys, tradesmen, and a princess on her way to the Khmer country; whatever the timeline is, the hostility from Narathu may have been largely caused by Narathu's hatred towards the Khmers.
+George Coedes states Parakramabahu I then launched the retaliatory raid in 1180 (even after the Pandyan war), after Narapatisithu (son of Narathu) imprisoned Sinhalese envoys.

-Pandya War, 1167–1183
+Pandya War, 1169–1177

 In 1167 the Pandyan king Parakrama appealed to his namesake in Sri Lanka for assistance against an alliance of his rival Kulasekhara Pandya and the Cholas.
 Such an appeal was not unusual, as the Pandya had long found allies in the Sinhalese monarchs, specially wars against the Cholas, and their nobility had spent some time in exile at the court of Mahinda IV (956–972) after the invasion of their land by Parantaka Chola II.